Hyperion-BT/helios-book/src/understanding-eutxos.md

 The validator script then calculates whether or not the UTxO is allowed to be spent (essentially returning a boolean result).

-Separating the validation logic from the transaction building/submitting logic makes it much easier to audit the trusted part of eUTxO DApps.
+Separating the validation logic from the transaction building/submitting logic makes it much easier to audit the trusted part of eUTxO dApps.

 Helios is all about writing these validator scripts.